Travel across Europe with the best books about Scotland to take you there and teach you more.

 Against all odds, the wolves begin to prosper.
 But then a local farmer is found dead, and Inti knows suspicion will fall on her wolves.
 She makes a desperate decision to protect them.

-Once There Were Wolves is one of the most beautifully written books about Scotland and is also a tribute to the stunning Scottish landscape.
+Once There Were Wolves is one of the most beautifully written books on Scotland, especially as a tribute to the stunning Scottish landscape.

 The novel is full of such lush descriptions of the forests, the wildlife, and the Highlands in general that you’ll feel like you’re there with Inti.